liadomide/EduPack/README.md

 ## Quick installation

-The easiest way is to get the TVB release and then move the cloned Edupack into TVB's directory structure:
+The easiest way is to get the TVB release and then move the cloned EduPack into TVB's directory structure:

 ```
 unzip TVB_MacOS_1.3_x64_web.zip